Schweizer: 'Major Holes' in Joe Biden's Explanation That He Didn't Talk to Hunter about Business

-On Thursday’s broadcast of the Fox News Channel’s “Bill Hemmer Reports,” Breitbart News senior contributor and Government Accountability Institute President Peter Schweizer stated that the interim report by the Senate Homeland Security and Finance Committees on Hunter Biden’s dealings reveals “major holes” in 2020 Democratic presidential nominee Joe Biden’s claimed that he never talked to his son about his business dealings.
+On Thursday’s broadcast of the Fox News Channel’s “Bill Hemmer Reports,” Breitbart News senior contributor and Government Accountability Institute President Peter Schweizer stated that the interim report by the Senate Homeland Security and Finance Committees on Hunter Biden’s dealings reveals “major holes” in Joe Biden’s claim that he never talked to his son about his business dealings.

 Host Bill Hemmer asked, “So, what Joe Biden has said, he’s on the record as saying he’s never talked to his son about that. … Is it a fact that he never spoke to his son?
 Can we say that?”